 Gain the entry criteria, study skills and confidence to begin degree-level study with this bridging programme.

-New Start course that will set up a pathway to your undergraduate degree programme
+A New Start course will set up a pathway to your undergraduate degree programme.

 We offer personal academic advice and assistance to plan and complete your programme of study for an honours degree, postgraduate certificate or diploma, masters or doctorate in Education.
 Selected courses within our range of qualifications can be completed online.
 Some online courses include a few on-campus days that postgraduate students may need to travel to Auckland to attend.
 In 2019, some courses may have on-campus days available at the Tai Tokerau Campus.

 You can find full information about our graduate and postgraduate course offerings within each qualification on the Education and Social Work Postgraduate Course Finder.